Snows Court: Snow's Court today

-Snow's Court is now considered prime real estate for the Foggy Bottom neighborhood and many of the homes are owned by middle to upper-middle class whites.
+Snow's Court is now considered prime real estate for the Foggy Bottom neighborhood and many of the homes are owned by middle to upper-middle class white people.
 This is a complete change in direction from the dilapidated slum it once was.
 The shift can be attributed to the set of reforms put in place by individuals particularly invested in the cleaning up of these breeding grounds for disease and crime.
 These individuals included President Franklin D. Roosevelt and First Lady Eleanor Roosevelt, who both sought out to discontinue the development of alley dwellings as part of the New Deal.
 James Borchert documents the steady decline in alley dwelling in his maps detailing the number of residents in alleys around D.C. in 1927 and 1970.
-Looking at the maps you can see that in 1927 there were over 50 dwellings remaining in Snow's Court, but by 1970, only 20–29 remained.
+Looking at the maps one can see that in 1927 there were over 50 dwellings remaining in Snow's Court, but by 1970, only 20–29 remained.

 Upon entering Snow's Court, perhaps the most prominent remnants of the site are the brick alley dwelling structures established during both governmental and private investors' renovation of the area during the Civil War used to house military personnel, as well as several other multi-story dwellings that were built on the surrounding lots between 1880-1910 after their owners were issued permits to construct new dwellings on Square 28.

-When observing Sasche's "Bird's Eye View" map of the city of Washington in 1884, the structures present in this depiction are still present today, including the residences on Lots 24 and 25, which initially consisted of 13 two-story brick dwellings constructed the year of this map's production.
+When observing Sasche's "Bird's Eye View" map of the city of Washington in 1884, it is evident that the structures in this depiction are still present today, including the residences on Lots 24 and 25, which initially consisted of 13 two-story brick dwellings constructed the year of this map's production.